Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Introduction

-\IEEEPARstart{V}{ision} transformer has been a rising in recent years.
-Transformer was firstly proposed in 2017 to solve the NLP task\cite{attention}.
-In 2020, Dosovitskiy et al.\cite{ViT} directly applied the original transformer to image classification task and found it achieved better results than convolutional networks (ConvNets), when pretrained on large datasets~(e.g. ImageNet-21K or JFM-300M\cite{JFT_300M}).
-ViT and its variants are then widely used on other downstream vision tasks such as object detection\cite{DETR}\cite{YOLOS}, semantic segmentation\cite{SETR}, and multi-modal tasks like human object interactions~(HOI)\cite{UPT}, text-to-image~(T2I) synthesis\cite{DALLE2}, etc..
-Despite the great success of transformers, they still cannot replace ConvNets completely.
-As is summarized in previous works\cite{ParCNet}\cite{CMT}\cite{MobileViT}\cite{MobileFormer}, when compared with ViTS, ConvNets have better hardware support and are easier to train.
-In addition, ConvNets still dominate in the domain of lightweight models\cite{efficientnet}\cite{MobileNetV2} for mobile and other edge computing scenarios.
+Vision transformer has been a rising star recently.
+Transformer was first proposed in 2017 to solve the NLP task~\citep{attention}.
+In 2020, \cite{ViT} directly applied the original transformer to the image classification task and found it achieved better results than convolutional networks (ConvNets) when pre-trained on large datasets~\cite[e.g., JFM-300M][]{JFT_300M}.
+ViT and its variants~\citep{Swin, PVT} are then widely used on other downstream vision tasks such as object detection~\citep{DETR, YOLOS}, semantic segmentation~\citep{SETR}, and multi-modal tasks like human-object interactions (HOI)~\citep{UPT}, text-to-image (T2I) synthesis~\citep{DALLE2}, etc. Despite the great success of transformers, they still cannot replace ConvNets completely.
+As summarized in previous works \citep{ParCNet, CMT, MobileViT, MobileFormer}, when compared with ViTs, ConvNets are easier to train and enjoy superior hardware support.
+In addition, ConvNets still dominate in the field of lightweight models~\citep{MobileNetV2, shufflenetv2, efficientnet} designed for mobile devices, and other edge computing scenarios.